Dhiraj2k5/Amazon-Clone/README.md

 🛍️ Amazon Clone (Frontend Only)

-A responsive, frontend-only clone of the Amazon e-commerce platform.
+A frontend-only clone of the Amazon e-commerce platform.
 This project focuses on recreating the look and feel of Amazon’s UI using frontend technologies like HTML and CSS.
 ⚠️ This is a non-functional clone meant for UI/UX practice and frontend design demonstration.
 There is no backend or real data.

 🔍 Preview